HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models

-where $\alpha_t = \prod_{s=1}^t (1-\beta_s)$ and $\beta_t \in(0,1)$ are the variance schedule. $\Sigma_t = \frac{1-\alpha_{t-1}}{1-\alpha_t}\beta_t$ \cite{Ho2020-ew} is a variance scheduler of choice.
+where $\alpha_t = \prod_{s=1}^t (1-\beta_s)$ and $\beta_t \in(0,1)$ are the variance schedule. $\Sigma_t = \frac{1-\alpha_{t-1}}{1-\alpha_t}\beta_t$ \citep{Ho2020-ew} is a variance scheduler of choice.
 Similar to $\vx_t$, $\vmu_t$ consists of $\vmu^h_t$ and $\vmu^o_t$, corresponding to human and object motion, respectively.

-Simply adopting the diffusion model described in Eq.(\ref{eq:hoi_diffusion}) would impose huge burden to the model, which requires joint generation of human and object motion and more critically, enforcement of their intricate interactions to follow the input textual description.
-In this paper, we propose \textbf{\shortname} for 3D HOIs generation, which disentangles motion generation for humans and objects and estimation of their contacting points, which are later integrated to form coherent and diverse HOIs, reducing the complexity and burden for each of three modules. \cref{fig:pipeline_overview} shows the overview of our proposed approach.
-We introduce a dual-branch Human-Object Interaction Diffusion Model (HOI-DM), which can produce diverse yet consistent motions, capturing the intricate interplay and mutual interactions between humans and objects (Sec.~\ref{method:hoigenerate}).
-To ensure physically plausible contact between humans and objects, we propose a novel affordance prediction diffusion model (APDM) (Sec.~\ref{method:affordance}), whose output will be used as classifier guidance (Sec.~\ref{method:guidance}) to correct the interactions at each diffusion step of human/object motion generation.
+Simply adopting the diffusion model described in Eq.(\ref{eq:hoi_diffusion}) would impose a huge burden on the model, which requires joint generation of human and object motion and more critically, enforcement of their intricate interactions to follow the input textual description.
+In this paper, we propose \textbf{\shortname} for 3D HOIs generation, disentangling motion generation for humans and objects and estimation of their contacting points.
+They are later integrated to form coherent and diverse HOIs, which reduces the complexity and burden for each of the three modules, leading to better generation performance as evidenced by our experiments.